gmazzap/Brain/README.md

 To register params and services in the container you should create a **module**, that is a class implementing `Brain\Module` inteface.

-This interface is made by 2 metdods:
+This interface is made by 3 methods:

 1. `getBindings` that take the current container as argument, it is used to register services and params
 2. `boot` to boot the module, i.e. to run something that should be done once.
 Method takes as argument the current container, so it can be used to do something on boot.
+2. `getPath` that should return the absolute path of module folder

 To register the module, should be used the `addModule` method of container, but **only using `'brain_init'` hook**.